Auburn Tigers: Toomer's Trees poisoned

 Police traced the call to the home of Harvey Updyke Jr. of Dadeville.
 Updyke, a retired Texas state trooper, was taken into custody at 1:26 am CST on February 17, 2011, and charged with one count of criminal mischief, a class C felony in Alabama.
 On March 22, 2013, he received a 3-year split sentence, which includes 6 months' incarceration and jail credit for time already served.
 Upon release, Updyke was sentenced to 5 years' supervised probation with a 7 p.m. curfew.
 He was also prohibited from attending any collegiate sports event and banned from Auburn University property.
 The efforts made by the university to save the trees proved unsuccessful.
 "It came to a point where we realized it wasn't going to work, and the amount of poison in the ground was such that the trees were not going to survive," said Mike Clardy, Auburn University's Communications Director.
 The oak trees at Toomer's Corner were removed on April 23, 2013.
 On November 8, 2013, Circuit Judge Jacob A. Walker III ruled that Updyke (who had moved to Louisiana) owed Auburn University $796,731.98 in restitution, to be paid in installments of $500 per month.
 Auburn University sought more than $1 million in damages, the greater part of which was based on a soil-analysis estimate of $521,396.74 by the Alabama Department of Agriculture and Industries.
 Updyke was released to 5 years' supervised probation after having served 104 days of incarceration.
-He died from natural causes on July 30, 2020 at the age of 71.
+He died from natural causes on July 30, 2020, at the age of 71.

 On February 14, 2015, two 35-foot-tall live oaks were planted to replace the original oaks.
 The university requested that fans not roll the trees with toilet paper until the Fall 2016 season, to allow the trees to acclimate to their new environment.
-Despite this precaution, one of the two replacement trees died within a few months and is scheduled to be replaced yet again.
+Despite this precaution, one of the two replacement trees died within a few months and was scheduled to be replaced yet again.
 Wood from the original oaks was fashioned into memorabilia, the profits going to a scholarship fund.
 The replacement tree fronting Magnolia Avenue was set on fire on September 25, 2016, during celebrations for Auburn's victory against LSU the previous night.
 As of October 2016, an assessment of the tree's health revealed that 60–70% of the canopy was dead, and prospects for the tree's survival were not favorable.
 The other tree fronting College Street, while not damaged by the fire, had failed to become properly established.
 In February 2017, two 30-foot-tall live oaks were planted to replace the two previous failing trees.